-NOTES:
+Notes:

-- 1/ Revised - 2/ Provisional - 3/ For the purpose of monetary and credit survey, credit to government sector refers strictly to the Federal Government and excludes state and local governments. - 4/ External assets and liabilities were converted into naira at the official rate on the balance sheet date, except holdings purchased at the AFEM. - 5/ Quasi-Money consists of Time, Savings and Foreign Currency Deposits of Deposit Money Banks. - 6/ Demand Deposits consists of state, local and parastatals deposits at the CBN; state, local and private sector deposits, as well as demand deposits of non-financial public enterprises at Deposit Money Banks.
+- 1/ New reporting template based on Standardised Reporting Format (SRF) of the International Monetary Fund. - 2/ Provisional - 3/ For the purpose of depository corporations survey (monetary and credit survey), credit to government sector refers strictly to Federal Governmental one. - 4/ Comprises OFCs, L&SGs, PNFCs and PS. - 5/ Same as Quasi-Money, comprising Time, Savings and Foreign Currency Deposits of Deposit Money Banks. - 6/ Same as Demand Deposits, consisting of state, local and parastatals deposits at CBN; state, local and private sector demand deposits, as well as PNFCs' at DMBs.